ebonnal/streamable/README.md

 # ↔ showcase: ETL

-Let's illustrate the `Stream`'s capabilities with a simple Extract-Transform-Load script:
+Let's walk through the `Stream`'s features with an Extract-Transform-Load script:

-This script concurrently gets Pokémons from [PokéAPI](https://pokeapi.co/), and writes the quadrupeds from the first three generations into a CSV file, in 5-seconds batches:
+This toy script gets Pokémons concurrently from [PokéAPI](https://pokeapi.co/), and writes the quadrupeds from the first three generations into a CSV file, in 5-seconds batches:

 ```python
 import csv